fioriofederico/labyrinth_22-23/README.md

 foo@bar:~$ conda activate maze
 ```

+## How it works
+Go to the principal folder and launch the code main.py.
+In the terminal you will have 3 options, choose the one you prefer:
+1. Create Maze
+2. Upload image
+3. Upload JSON
+Note, consider the three implementation methods before you run your code.
+* If you choose to create the maze, remember to stay in the borders when assigning variables
+* If you choose to create a maze from an image make sure to insert the image in the "img_input" folder because the program will draw the maze on the last inserted image

 ## How to run unittest
 To run unittest you can execute the TestMaze.py under test directory to run all test like:
 ```console